JensRantil/simple-log-analysis-tools/README.markdown

 The toolset
 -----------
+### histogram.py
+Generates an ASCII histogram based on row frequency.

+### cache_simulator.py
-histogram.py       -- generates an ASCII histogram based on row frequency. cache_simulator.py -- used to simulate how a cache could improve performance
+Used to simulate how a cache could improve performance given a list of
-                      given a list of <timestamp, requests> pairs from a text file.
+<timestamp, requests> pairs from a text file.

 Author
 ------